SL(2,C) group action on Cohomological field theories: Analytical quantization of action

+The function $F(\bt)$ is called \textit{potential\footnote{in some articles this function could be also called ``prepotential''.} of the Frobenius manifold $M$}.

-Sometimes we are given first the function $F$ satisfying WDVV equation without any underlying space $M$ and holomorphicity property.
-In these ocasions $F$ could anyway define a Frobenius manifold structure that is called sometimes \textit{formal}.
+Sometimes we are given first a function $F$ satisfying WDVV equation without any underlying manifold $M$ and convergence property.
+In these occasions $F$ could anyway define a (germ of) a Frobenius manifold that is called \textit{formal}.
 We will drop this word assuming it to be clear from the context.